Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

 \subsubsection{Distribution of bias of the operational method}

 Since the linearized operational method is based on a linear estimator $\hat{\theta}$, we can write down $\mathrm{bias}(\hat{\theta}) = \mathbb{E}_{\bm{\eps}}[\hat{\theta}] - \theta$ in closed form for a given $\bm{x}$.
 This is done in Equation~\eqref{eq:operational_bias}, which shows that the bias is given by the inner product of the bias multiplier vector $\bm{m}$ and the prior mean misspecification $\bm{x}-\bm{\mu}_a$.
-For a given $\bm{x}$ sampled from the generative model, there will therefore always be nonzero bias whose size depends on the details of the prior misspecification for that particular $\bm{x}$.
+For a given $\bm{x}$ sampled from the generative model, there will therefore always be a nonzero bias whose size depends on the details of the prior misspecification for that particular $\bm{x}$.
 To understand this interaction better, we show the bias multiplier vector $\bm{m}$ in Figure \ref{fig:bias_multipliers} for our particular retrieval setup.
 This highlights the role of the nuisance variables $x_{21},\ldots,x_{39}$ in dictating the size of the bias.
-It is worth noting that the bias multiplier $\bm{m}$ depends on the prior covariance $\bm{\Sigma}_a$ but not on the prior mean $\bm{\mu}_a$.
+Notice that the bias multiplier $\bm{m}$ depends on the prior covariance $\bm{\Sigma}_a$ but not on the prior mean $\bm{\mu}_a$.
 Hence this can be seen as a way of decoupling the contribution of the prior mean on the bias from that of the prior covariance.
+It is also worth noting that here the bias is entirely caused by the regularization in the prior since we generate the data using the same linear forward model $\bm{K}$ that we use in the inversion; in real-life retrievals, there might be an additional component in the bias from the nonlinearity of the forward operator.

 Assuming that $\bm{x} \sim \mathcal{N}(\bm{\mu}_{\bm{x}},\bm{\Sigma}_{\bm{x}})$ gives a realistic distribution of $\bm{x}$'s for repeated satellite overpasses, we can also derive the distribution of the bias over repeated $\bm{x}$ realizations.
 In our particular case, we have $\mathrm{bias}(\hat{\theta}) \sim \mathcal{N}(0.5714, 0.0533)$.
 This distribution is illustrated in Figure~\ref{fig:operational_bias_coverage_singlesounding_seed255} showing the bias for 10\,000 instances of $\bm{x}$ from the generative model.
 This shows that the biases are typically positive with a fair amount of spread around the central value.
 Negative biases and biases larger than $1.2\ \mathrm{ppm}$ are rare, at least in this particular setup for the retrieval problem.